kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Camera_Power_Signoff.md

 ## Big Picture

-The primary data acquisition will use cameras designed for power over ethernet.
-Due to the monitoring system being outdoors and away from buildings, the cameras can’t be powered by traditional means of ethernet cables.
-Therefore, a “wireless” solution will have to be developed in order to ensure that the cameras can have a reliable and hands-off way to remain powered.
+The primary data acquisition subsystem will utilize a number of different electrical components in order to ensure the cameras can transfer images over to the server.
+Given its high elevation location on the outdoor posts, there will be no easily feasible way to wire the subsystem to a grounded power source.
+Therefore, a “wireless” solution will have to be developed in order to ensure that the cameras can have a reliable and hands-off way to remain powered, along with any other needed devices to ensure the system remains operational.

 ## Specifications

 Hardware Constraints

-1. Avigilon Cameras
+1. Avigilon Cameras [1]
-    * Power Consumption
-        * 6 W with external power (10 W for -IR option)
-        * 6 W with IEEE 802.3af Class 3 PoE (10 W for -IR option)
-    * Input Voltage
+    * Input Voltage - 12 VDC +/- 10%
-        * 12 VDC +/- 10%, 6 W min (10 W min with -IR option)
+    * Input Power - 6 W min
-        * 24 VAC +/- 10%, 8 VA min (12 VA min with -IR option)
-    * Power Supply Connection
-        * Power over Ethernet - IEEE 802.3af Class 3 compliant
-        * 2-pin terminal block
+    * Power Supply Connection - Power over Ethernet (IEEE 802.3af Class 3), 2-pin terminal block
 2. WiFi Module [2]
-    * Power Consumption
-        * Less than 2 W
-    * Input Voltage
+    * Input Voltage - 5 VDC (Max 24 VDC)
-        * 5-15 VDC
+    * Current Draw - 2 A
-    * Power Supply Connection
+    * Power Supply Connection - USB, 2.1mm plug
-        * 2.1mm plug
-        * USB
-3. Arduino Nano 33 BLE Sense [3]
+3. Arduino Nano 33 IoT [3]
-    * Operating Voltage
-        * 3.3 V
+    * Input Voltage - 3.3 V (Max 21 V)
+    * Current Draw - 85 mA [4]
+    * Power Supply Connection - USB, Vin & GND pin
+4. Heater Plate [5]
-    * Input Voltage Limit
+    * Input Voltage - 5 V
-        * 21 V
+    * Input Power - 1 W
-    * Power Supply Connection
+    * Power Supply Connection - Positive and Negative wire
-        * USB, Vin & GND pin

 Reliability Constraints

 1. Should keep all devices powered during operational hours (8:00am - 4:30pm)
 2. Should not interfere with operations of the primary data acquisition system
-3. Should require minimal maintenance once installed
-4. Weather should not impact power to the devices
+3. Power source should be rechargeable to minimize maintenance

 ## Buildable Schematic